Introduction to Antibodies and Vaccination

 Live Attenuated Vaccine

-The antigen present on the surface of these attenuated organisms promote the production of antibodies against the specific organism.
+The antigen present on the surface of these attenuated organisms promotes the production of antibodies against the specific organism.
 The antibodies thus produced remain in the blood of the host throughout life.

 If the same pathogen enters the body after the person has been immunized, the already present antibodies will recognize it and initiate an immediate response.
 The harmful pathogen will be removed before it can produce disease.